glaunay/mongodet/README.md

 You can add a detergent into the database clicking on the "Add new" button.
 You can also update a detergent by clicking on the "Update one" button and then select a line.
 Finally, you can suppress a detergent by clicking on the button "Remove one" then select the line you want to delete.
+It is possible to manage the columns of the table.
+You can delete them by clicking first on the button "Manage column", then you choose the column you want to delete and confirm.
+You can also change a column name by clicking on the button "change a column name".
+Select the column you want to update and enter the new name you want, then confirm

 ### Security